Midwest PBIS Network Contacts

 Patti's diverse experience over 20 years working with schools, families, systems, and participating on various regional and state committees and coalitions, provides the passion she brings to the Midwest Team as an advocate for families and youth voice.
 She worked for the former Illinois EBD Network as a wraparound facilitator and trainer, the IL PBIS Network as SFCP/Training Coordinator, and now serves in her current role as Training Data Manager.
 Her sharp administrative and organizational skills are valuable to the Network for training/data coordination and event planning.

 Jennifer Norton, Project Coordinator

-As an art educator in public education and afterschool programming for over a decade, Jennifer brings a teaching and design background to her role of Project Coordinator for Evaluation, Accounting, and Website.
+As an art educator in public education and afterschool programming for over a decade, Jennifer brings a teaching and design background to her role of Project Coordinator.
 Her eye for detail and appreciation of good organization help the team to think in more efficient ways.
-Jennifer loves all things Recognition, and gets excited seeing hundreds of Illinois schools being Recognized for their PBIS implementation efforts.
+Jennifer loves all things Recognition, and is inspired by hundreds of Illinois schools being Recognized for their PBIS implementation efforts.

 We want to hear from you!

 This is a space for you to share your success stories, be recognized for your achievements, and help others learn.
 Districts and schools are always looking for ideas and success stories from other schools and your contributions help us create a bank of examples for others to learn from.
 In addition, your story may be featured on our website or in training materials.
 Use the button below to share your story!